dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result-item.md

 ### GetReferencedItem

-It is used to get a pointer to the referenced item in the captured result item.
+Gets a pointer to the referenced item in the captured result item.

 ```cpp
 virtual const CCapturedResultItem* GetReferencedItem() const